BraneShop/BraneShop.github.io/src/posts/What-Happened-In-2019.md

 Workshop](/6-week-workshop-on-deep-learning.html) edition.
 </li>
 <li>
-On the 24th of February, we will have an intensive day of [AI for Leadership](/ai-for-leadership.html).
+On the 16th of March, we will have an intensive day of [AI for Leadership](/ai-for-leadership.html).
 </li>
 </ul>